kkalera/DataScienceTemplate/README.md

     - Handling null values appropriately
     - Merging tables of data to use in EDA

+&nbsp;

 - EDA: Exploratory Data Analysis
   -
+  - Univariate exploration
+  - Multivariate exploration
+  - Correlations

+&nbsp;

+- Statistical Analysis
+  -
+  - Repeat for every hypothesis:
+    - Describe the target populations
+    - Describe the null and alternative hypothesis
+    - Set the significance level
+    - Describe assumptions
+    - Describe choice of test

+&nbsp;

+- Machine Learning
+  -
+  - Define one or more prediction goals (repeat next steps for every goal)
+    - Load the input data that you need
+    - Address multicollinearity if strong correlations were found during the EDA
+    - Think about using dimensionality reduction
+    - Data preprocessing
+      - Label / one-hot encoding
+      - Standard scaling
+      - Normalization
+      - Train - test splitting
+    - Model selection and training
+      - Explain what model you'll be using
+      - Hyperparameter tuning
+      - Model training
+    - Model evaluation
+      - Evaluate model using the metrics of choice.

+&nbsp;

+- Summary
+  -
+  - Provide an overview of the entire project with key takeaways

+&nbsp;

+- Improvements
+  -
+  - List the possible improvements that you see